Transfer function interpolation remainder formula of rational Krylov subspace methods: Interpolatory norm MOR

-The motivation of $H_{\infty}$ norm MOR is clearly described in \cite[Section 1]{MR3068159}.
-More theories and algorithms can been found in \cite{MR1205327,MR1363936} and references therein.
-Note that balanced truncation methods \cite{MR609248,MR465491} provide a $H_{\infty}$ norm estimation of the model error by using the Hankel singular values \cite[Chapter 7]{MR2155615}.
+The motivation of the $H_{\infty}$ norm MOR is clearly described in \cite[Section 1]{MR3068159}.
+More theories and algorithms can be found in \cite{MR1205327,MR1363936} and references therein.
+It is worth noting that balanced truncation methods \cite{MR609248,MR465491} provide an $H_{\infty}$ norm estimation of the model error by using the Hankel singular values \cite{MR2503780,MR2155615}.